Blunder (chess): Resignation in won positions

-Ignatz von Popiel vs. Georg Marco
+Popiel vs. Marco

 In this 1902 game between Ignatz von Popiel and Georg Marco, the black bishop on d4 is pinned to the rook on d7, and there are no additional friendly pieces to come to its defense.
 Seeing no way to save his bishop, Black resigned, missing 36...Bg1!, threatening ...Qxh2# and leaving no way for White to save both his queen and rook while staving off checkmate.
 Tim Krabbé called this the "earliest, most famous, and clearest example" of resigning with a winning position.

-György Négyesy vs. Károly Honfi
+Négyesy vs. Honfi

 In this game played in Budapest in 1955 between György Négyesy and Károly Honfi, Black saw that White's c3-knight is stopping ...Rd1#.
 Therefore, Black played 19...Qxa2+??, deflecting the knight.
 White agreed and resigned.
 Both players overlooked that after 20.Nxa2 Rd1+, the deflected knight can still stop the mate with 21.Nc1.

-Raúl Sanguineti vs. Miguel Najdorf
+Sanguineti vs. Najdorf

-Sanguineti won playing White in this Mar del Plata tournament game in 1956.
-Najdorf with black pieces has a substantial material advantage, but due to Black's poor king safety, White has a forced win.
+Raúl Sanguineti won playing White in this Mar del Plata tournament game in 1956.
+Miguel Najdorf with black pieces has a substantial material advantage, but due to Black's poor king safety, White has a forced win.
 Correct is 58.Qg8+ winning the bishop (58...Bf7 blocks the king's escape square on the seventh rank, allowing 59.Qd8 which leaves two mate threats, 60.Qd7# and 60.Qd6# which cannot both be prevented: 59...Rxd4 60.Qd6#; 59...Rxg4 Qd7#).
 Instead, White played 58.Kd8?? (threatening 59.Qe7#), thinking that it won on the spot.
 Miguel agreed, and resigned.
 Both players overlooked the defense 58...Rxg4, winning more material and allowing the black king to escape to f5.
 With the king on d8, White cannot play Qc8+, which would have won the rook.

-Victor Korchnoi vs. Geert Van der Stricht
+Korchnoi vs. Van der Stricht

 In the game between Victor Korchnoi against Geert Van der Stricht, at the 2003 European Team Championship, Black seems helpless against White's kingside threats.
 Agreeing with this idea, Black resigned – presumably seeing 36...Nxe5!
 37.Rxe6 Nxd3 (threatening 38...Nf4+ and 38...fxe6) 38.Rxh6+ gxh6 39.Qxh6#.
-He missed, however, the fact that the White king was lined up with Black's rook, so 38...gxh6+ would have been discovered check and 39.Qxh6# is illegal.
+However, he missed the fact that the White king was lined up with Black's rook, so 38...gxh6+ would have been discovered check and 39.Qxh6# is illegal.
 After 39.Kf1 Rg6, Black defends his h6-pawn and has a decisive material advantage.

-Hikaru Nakamura vs. Magnus Carlsen
+Nakamura vs. Carlsen

-In this 2025 game between the two highest-rated online Blitz players in the world, Carlsen mistakenly sacrificed his rook with 28...Rxg2?? (left), immediately spotting the winning continuation after making the move.
+In this 2025 game between the two highest-rated online Blitz players in the world, Magnus Carlsen mistakenly sacrificed his rook with 28...Rxg2?? (first diagram), immediately spotting the winning continuation after making the move.
 Hoping to confuse his opponent, Carlsen played on.
-He was rewarded when Nakamura resigned following 32...Bg4 (right), missing 33.
+He was rewarded when Hikaru Nakamura resigned following 32...Bg4 (second diagram), missing 33.
 Rfg3!, defending the queen by pinning the bishop to the g8-square.
 After 33.
 Rfg3 Qf3+ 34.
 Rxf3 Bxh5 35.
 Rxg8+, White is up an exchange, with a completely winning position.